dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v9.0.0.md

 To test the library, you can request a 30-day trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js).

-> If you registered a Dynamsoft account and downloaded the library from the official website, Dynamsoft will generate a 30-day trial license for you and put the license key into all the samples that come with the library.
+> If you registered for a Dynamsoft account and downloaded the library from the official site, Dynamsoft will generate a 30-day trial license for you and put the license key in all the downloaded samples.

 #### Specify the location of the "engine" files